Quantifying the Internal Validity of Weighted Estimands: Introduction

-The second and primary aim of this paper is to \emph{quantify} the degree of validity of $\mu(a,\tau_0)$ as a causal parameter.
 To do this, we characterize the size, and the size relative to $W_0$, of subpopulations $W^*$ associated with the estimand in \eqref{eq:weighted_est_def}.
-More plainly, we ask how large $\Prob(W^*=1)$ and $\Prob(W^*=1\mid W_0=1)$ can be in the representation $\mu(a,\tau_0) = \E[Y(1) - Y(0)\mid W^* = 1]$.
-If these probabilities can be large, the estimand corresponds to the average treatment effect for a (relatively) large subpopulation, and when they are small, it corresponds to the average effect for a (relatively) small number of units.
-If $\E[Y(1) - Y(0)\mid W_0 = 1]$ is the target parameter, we interpret a large value of $\Prob(W^*=1\mid W_0=1)$ as evidence of a high degree of \emph{internal validity} of $\mu(a,\tau_0)$ with respect to the target.\footnote{We use the term ``internal validity'' because it is often associated with the question of whether the probability limit of an estimator is equal to the parameter of interest.
-If the researcher reports estimates of $\mu(a,\tau_0)$ when $\E[Y(1) - Y(0)\mid W_0 = 1]$ is their ultimate target parameter, then the estimator is internally valid for the target when $\Prob(W^*=1\mid W_0=1) = 1$.
-If $\Prob(W^*=1\mid W_0=1)<1$, then $\mu(a,\tau_0)$ will be more informative about the target as the value of $\Prob(W^*=1\mid W_0=1)$ increases.} If $\Prob(W^*=1)$, the corresponding marginal probability, is large, we say that $\mu(a,\tau_0)$ is highly \emph{representative} of the \mbox{underlying population}.
+In other words, we ask how large $\Prob(W^*=1)$ and $\Prob(W^*=1\mid W_0=1)$ can be in the representation $\mu(a,\tau_0) = \E[Y(1) - Y(0)\mid W^* = 1]$.
+If $\E[Y(1) - Y(0)\mid W_0 = 1]$ is the parameter of interest, we interpret a large value of $\Prob(W^*=1\mid W_0=1)$ as evidence of high \emph{internal validity} of $\mu(a,\tau_0)$ with respect to the target.
+For brevity, we refer to the largest possible value of $\Prob(W^*=1\mid W_0=1)$, our measure of internal validity, as the MIV\@.
+Similarly, if the corresponding marginal probability, $\Prob(W^*=1)$, is large, we say that $\mu(a,\tau_0)$ is highly \emph{representative} of the underlying population.
+We refer to the largest possible value of $\Prob(W^*=1)$, our measure of representativeness, as the MR\@.